 The unidentified officer wanted to march in his uniform at this weekend's parade.
-However, the department responded to his request, in writing, by saying his participation would be a "discredit" to the force, according to TMZ.
+However, the department responded to his request, in writing, by saying his participation would be a "discredit" to the force,

 He will file an employment discrimination complaint based on the treatment he received from his supervisor.

 The officer will be represented by attorney Gloria Allred during a press conference Tuesday at 11 a.m. in Los Angeles.

 Be sure to follow Advocate on your favorite social platform

 DON'T MISS THE OUT100 SPECIAL 3 DAY MARATHON STARTING NOVEMBER 24TH!

 Journey through the year’s influential Out100 – the most iconic and long-standing celebration of